-- A. Administrative probation The CHH Pharmacy Residency Programs will abide by the CHH Administrative Policy - Disciplinary Policy (Section V Policy 30). - B. Academic probation / corrective action process Academic probation applies in cases where the resident demonstrates a lack of clinical competence (inclusive of knowledge, skills, behaviors and attitudes) and/or impairment or deficiencies in other academic parameters as determined by the Residency Advisory Committee (RAC). - The RPD, prior to initiating probation, will conduct a thorough investigation, to include meeting with the individual resident to investigate concern and offer the resident an opportunity to provide information relevant to the identified problem.
+A performance improvement plan will be implemented in cases where the resident demonstrates a lack of clinical competence (inclusive of knowledge, skills, behaviors and attitudes) and/or impairment or deficiencies in other academic parameters as determined by the Residency Advisory Committee (RAC).

+a.
+The Residency Program Director (RPD), prior to initiating a performance improvement plan, will conduct a thorough investigation, to include meeting with the individual resident to investigate concern and offer the resident an opportunity to provide information relevant to the identified problem.

+i.
+If the issue is with the RPD, who also is the resident's preceptor, then the Director of Pharmacy will be contacted to investigate on behalf of the resident.
+This will include meeting with the individual resident to discuss the concern and offer the resident an opportunity to provide relevant information regarding the identified problem.

+b.
+Following an investigation, as outlined above, the RPD in association with the RAC will review the results of the investigation to determine the need to initiate a performance improvement plan and if so, determine a timeline for the action.

+i.
+The RPD will inform the resident of the results of the review regardless of the final decision.
+A performance improvement plan will be agreed upon by a majority vote of the RAC.

+ii.
+The judgment must be communicated to the resident in writing by the RPD.

+c.
+A written plan outlining remediation goals and objectives and length of the performance improvement plan must be provided to the resident who shall sign acknowledging the receipt of the plan.

+d.
+Arrangements and methodology for remediation are at the discretion of the RAC.

+Pharmacy Residency Programs: Remediation, Disciplinary, and Grounds for Dismissal Policy

-- If the issue is with the RPD, who also is the resident's preceptor, then the immediate supervisor or the director of pharmacy will be contacted to investigate on behalf of the resident, to include meeting with the individual resident to discuss the concern and offer the resident an opportunity to provide relevant information in regards to the identified problem. - Following an investigation, as outlined above, the RPD in association with the RAC will review the results of the investigation to determine the need to initiate probation and if so, determine a timeline for the action. - The RPD will inform the resident of the results of the review regardless of the final decision.
-Probation will be agreed upon by a majority vote. - The judgment must be communicated to the resident in writing by the program director. - A written plan outlining remediation goals and objectives and length of probation must be provided to the resident who shall sign acknowledging the receipt of the plan. - Arrangements and methodology for remediation are at the discretion of the RAC. - Academic probation should be for a length of time sufficient to assess adequate performance and should be monitored by regular reviews. - The program director will provide periodic written feedback to the resident regarding whether remedial efforts are acceptable. - Failure to demonstrate improvement at the end of the probation period would constitute grounds for dismissal.
-No extension shall be offered. - The probationary period consists of the following: - A verbal and written counseling (generated by the RPD) including specific expectations for improved performance or behavior - Notification of the duration of the probationary period - Issuance of a schedule for any additional verbal or written review deemed necessary during the probationary period - A verbal and written statement issued by the RPD in consultation with the RAC at the end of the probationary period stating the final evaluation of the resident's performance therein.
-The final evaluation shall fall into one of three categories: - Successful improvement and achievement of required program performance and/or professional behavior by the resident. - Partial improvement with unsuccessful achievement of the required performance or behavioral expectations. - If this applies to an inability of the resident to successfully complete the residency training this will be accompanied by a request for voluntary termination written by the RPD. - Continued demonstration of performance or behavior requiring corrective action without improvement.
-This is to be accompanied by issuance of an involuntary termination letter written by the RPD. - When the RPD in conjunction with the RAC, determine that a probationary period / corrective action plan is completed, the RPD will write a letter or memo to the resident. - Documents regarding the probation will be kept in the resident's file and a copy of each document will be given to the resident. - C. Dismissal of residents
+- e.
+The performance improvement plan should be for a length of time sufficient to assess adequate performance and should be monitored by regular reviews. - f.
+The RPD will provide periodic written feedback to the resident regarding whether remedial efforts are acceptable. - g.
+Failure to demonstrate improvement at the end of the performance improvement plan period would constitute grounds for dismissal.
+No extension shall be offered. - h.
+The performance improvement plan shall consist of the following: - i.
+A verbal and written counseling (generated by the RPD) including specific expectations for improved performance or behavior - ii.
+Notification of the duration of the performance improvement plan - iii.
+Issuance of a schedule for any additional verbal or written review deemed necessary during the performance improvement plan iv.
+A verbal and written statement issued by the RPD in consultation with the RAC at the completion of the performance improvement plan stating the final evaluation of the resident's performance therein.
+The final evaluation shall fall into one of three categories:

+- 1. Successful improvement and achievement of required program performance and/or professional behavior by the resident - 2.
+Partial improvement with unsuccessful achievement of the required performance or behavioral expectations a.
+If this applies to an inability of the resident to successfully complete the residency training this will be accompanied by a request for voluntary termination written by the RPD

+- 3. Continued demonstration of performance or behavior requiring corrective action without improvement - a.
+This will be accompanied by issuance of an involuntary termination letter written by the RPD - i.
+When the RPD, in conjunction with the RAC, determine that a performance improvement plan is completed, the RPD will write a letter or memo to the resident. - i.
+Documents regarding the performance improvement plan will be kept in the resident's file and a copy of each document will be given to the resident.

+C. Dismissal of Residents